stevenjackson/stevenjackson.github.io/_posts/2013-09-22-legacy-code-refactoring.md

 Every other time, I've tried what seems like the safe route.
 Get it under test.
 Refactor the obvious stuff.
 Hem, haw, and pontificate.
 Get burned out and move on to something else.

-There has to be a way to handle this problem.
+There has to be a better way to handle this problem.
 If not, we're screwed, because code like this isn't going to be wished away.
 These stopgap temporary projects always seem to last for decades.

 Any ideas?